Walmart Black Friday Deals: Shop AirPods, Air Fryers and More

-Walmart Black Friday 2021 Deals: Shop TVs, AirPods, Air Fryers and More
+Walmart Black Friday 2021: Deals You Can Still Shop On TVs, AirPods, Air Fryers and More

 Walmart stores are closed Thanksgiving Day, but you can shop Walmart's Black Friday "Deals for Days" online now and it features major savings on select Apple products, air fryers, TVs, video games, laptops, Ninja and Magic Foodie blenders, Instant Pots, the iRobot vacuum, clothing and more.
 Right now, you can get the AirPods Pro for $159, their lowest price to date.